Rin Tohsaka: In Fate/Extra

+Other appearances

 Outside the original visual novel, Rin has been featured in two fighting games based on the events of Fate/stay night: Fate/unlimited codes, released in 2008 for arcades and the PlayStation 2, and Fate/tiger colosseum, released in 2007 for the PlayStation Portable.
-In the light novel prequel Fate/Zero, Rin is featured as a child who is obsessed with learning her father's spells.
-In the final chapters, Kirei reveals to Rin that her father died, and gives her a knife.
+In the Fate/Zero light novel, Rin is featured as a child who is obsessed with learning her father's spells.
+In the final chapters, Kirei gives her a knife to Rin and reveal that her father had died.
 Outside Type-Moon's works and adaptations, she also appears in the video game Divine Gate.

-In the spinoff Fate/kaleid liner Prisma Illya, Rin is featured as a young sorceress sent by the wizard Kischur Zelretch Schweinorg to Japan in order to capture the Class Cards using the powers of a Magical Girl.
+While in the manga spin-off Fate/kaleid liner Prisma Illya, Rin is depicted as a young sorceress sent by the wizard Kischua Zelretch Schweinorg to Japan in order to capture the Class Cards using the powers of a Magical Girl.
 After Ruby abandons her for Illya, Rin forces Illya to accomplish her mission in her stead, all while guiding and supervising Illya.
 Though normally competent, her constant fighting with Luvia often causes them to create various embarrassing blunders, leaving Illya and Miyu with a negative opinion of their skills.

-Rin has appeared in the anime and manga versions of Fate/stay night, the movie Unlimited Blade Works (2010), and the ones from Heaven's Feel.
 Rin is also present in the side game Capsule Servant alongside Shirou as playable characters.
 In promoting the animated adaptations of Unlimited Blade Works, Rin was added to the game Summons Board and The Alchemist Code.
 She is also present in Phantasy Star Online 2.

+In May 2026, Rin was announced as part of a collaboration event in the 2023 gacha game Honkai: Star Rail, to promote the Unlimited Blade Works television series.
+She was additionally voiced in Chinese by Shuo Xiaotu and in Korean by Kim Bo-min.